softwaremill/sttp/docs/backends/synchronous.md

 ## Websockets

-Only the OkHttp backend support regular [websockets](../websockets.md).
+Only the OkHttp backend supports regular [websockets](../websockets.md).